mheob/include-fussball-de-widgets/readme.txt

 = 1.5 =

 * [Added] from now on several widgets on a page are possible
-* [Added] FAQ mit deutlich genaueren Beschreibungen aktualisiert.
+* [Added] FAQ with much more accurate descriptions updated

 = 1.4 =